You sit down for your job interview. The hiring manager smiles and says, “So tell me about yourself.”

 We can help with that.

-In this article, you’ll learn how to answer “Tell me about yourself” in the most effective way for you.
+In this article, you’ll learn how to answer “Tell me about yourself” using the star method in the most effective way for you.
 No matter your level of experience.

 We’ll also share strong and weak sample answers so you can go into your next interview knowing you have this answer in the bag.